ragnarlevi/ragnarlevi.github.io/content/post/extremes.md

-Thus, it is natural to consider a distribution that is not symmetric.
-We have to run a optimization algorithm
+Thus, it is natural to consider a distribution that is not symmetric, such as the non-central t distribution.
+We have to run an optimization algorithm to find the parameters:

 ```python